apache/datafusion/docs/source/library-user-guide/catalogs.md

 }
 ```

 `tables` is the key-value pair described above.
-The underlying state could also be another data structure or other storage mechanism.
+The underlying state could also be another data structure or other storage mechanism such as a file or transactional database.

 Then we implement the `SchemaProvider` trait for `MemorySchemaProvider`.